How to Create Guiding Principles A Values Framework Quiz Define Moral Standards of Conduct

 Belief in delusion is the opposite of clarity.
 So, science and facts are the way to define your guiding principles without religion.

 Being a skeptic does not make you a cynic.
 It is far healthier to be a freethinker than to submit to the cultural narrative.
-An informed skeptic is someone who uses the scientific method.
+An informed skeptic uses the scientific method.

 The scientific method is a process for investigating things.
 It’s the best way to gain, correct, and integrate previous knowledge.
 The inquiry process uses measurable evidence to form conclusions.
 We can describe this process in six steps: